james-beans/Profile-Configs/Windows-config.md

 <br />

 > [!TIP]
 > I use Windows 11.
-This setup will not work for all versions of Windows.
-Anything later than Windows 10 I wouldn't recommend even trying to run this setup on.
+This setup will not work for **all** versions of Windows.
+Anything before Windows 10 (e.g. Windows 95, 98, 2000, XP, 7 and  8) I wouldn't recommend trying to run this setup on.

 > [!TIP]
-> Run all of these commands to install from an administrator Powershell window.
+> Run most (see warning below) of these commands to install from an administrator Powershell window.

 > [!WARNING]
 > Scoop will not install from the command using an administrator Powershell window.
-Install Scoop seperately without administrator.
+Install Scoop seperately (still before Nano-For-Windows) without administrator.

 ### - Dependencies:
   - Install Windows terminal from [the Microsoft Store](https://apps.microsoft.com/detail/9n0dx20hk701?hl=en-gb&gl=US)